 - Minimum Required: This setting allocates one CPU and 512 MB of RAM.
 This entry is sufficient for two concurrent tasks per VA. - Quest Recommended: This setting allocates two CPUs and 1 GB of RAM.
-This entry is sufficient for four concurrent tasks per VA.

-- Quest Recommended (with RDA repository): This setting allocates four CPUs and 2 GB of RAM.
-This entry is sufficient for running tasks going to RDA repositories. - Custom Setting: Select this value to configure the VA with higher resources for five or more concurrent tasks per VA. - 3 In the VA Datastore field, select the datastore for the VA's primary disk. - 4 In the Network Assignment field, select the network for the VA's primary NIC. - 5 If you want to be able to perform replication tasks on this VA, configure a scratch disk on the VA-for more information, see The VA scratch disk.
+This entry is sufficient for four concurrent tasks per VA. - Quest Recommended (with RDA repository): This setting allocates four CPUs and 2 GB of RAM.
+This entry is sufficient for running tasks going to RDA repositories. - Custom Setting: Select this value to configure the VA with higher resources for five or more concurrent tasks per VA. - 3 In the VA Datastore field, select the datastore for the VA's primary disk. - 4 In the VM Storage Policy field, select the desired storage policy for the VA.
+Compatible storage policies for the selected Datastore are presented.
+The default selection is Datastore Default. - NOTE: Once applied to a vRanger VA, a VM Storage Policy cannot be changed through vRanger.
+Editing the Storage Policy must be done through the VMware vSphere client. - 5 In the Network Assignment field, select the network for the VA's primary NIC. - 6 If you want to be able to perform replication tasks on this VA, configure a scratch disk on the VA-for more information, see The VA scratch disk.